sonictim/SMDupeRemover/README.md

     SMDupeRemover <database> arguments

 The main program will Copy your database to a new database with _thinned added for identification.
 It will then scan the new database for identical filenames and then use logic to decide which one to keep.

-The default comparison logic is:
+The default comparison logic is explained below in configuration.
-   Duration

-   Channels
-   Sample Rate
-   Bit Rate
-   BWdate (original file creation date)
-   Date Added to Database

-you can change this by creating a file called order.txt  or adding --generate-config-files as an argument

-You can also COMPARE two databases and remove any file in the main database that also exists in the comparison database
+You can also COMPARE two databases and remove any file in the main database that also exists in the comparison database.

 You can also optionally have it scan for a series of characters (tags) and remove any files with them.
 This is useful for finding all those -PiSH_ and -RVRS_ files protools generates.
 There is an included default list, or you can create your own tags.txt.
 Again --geneerate-config-files will create these files showing you the default list

 The Program runs in the following order if all optional flags are enabled:
   Compare Database, then Check For Duplicates in the main database, then Prune Tags.